DSkrzypiec/blogImpl/content/post/GoSQLStdSQLX/index.md

 ## Benchmark methodology
-My first attemp to perform this benchmark was by using standard `go test -bench` benchmark.
+My first attempt to perform this benchmark was by using standard `go test -bench` benchmark.
 It was somehow ok but it gave me only average time of reading.
 There was also difference if I would benchmark standard approach first then `sqlx` or vice versa.